 Build Individual Understanding

-At the outset of any initiative or activity, it’s important for individuals to understand expectations, the resources and support available, and what they need to do to be accountable for their part.
+At the outset of any initiative or activity, whether virtual or in person, it’s important for individuals to understand expectations, the resources and support available, and what they need to do to be accountable for their part.
 This helps to avoid the pitfall of over-committing and under-delivering.
 Some of the tools that can help support individual understanding of the need to be accountable include:

 - Mentorship and coaching – help individuals see different behaviors that can help them demonstrate accountability

 - Multi-rater assessments – show individuals how their own accountability (or lack thereof) impacts others

 - Team meetings – provide an opportunity for regularly reviewing and discussing the progress of everyone’s accountabilities and how they impact the team’s goals and objectives